 14. Banff National Park, Canada

-Home to Rocky Mountain peaks, pristine glacial lakes, and a picture-perfect mountain village, there really is no place quite like Banff.
+Home to rocky mountains, pristine glacial lakes, and a picture-perfect mountain village, there really is no place quite like Banff.
 The Canadians love it so much, you’ll find it on their $20 banknote.
 Photographers are spoilt for choice here with so much mountain scenery, as well as an abundance of wildlife and adventure for skiers, hikers, and campers.

 15. Pragser Wildsee, Italy